spectrum-finance/docs/docs/1-about-ergodex/glossary.md

 An order book system is similar to what you will see on traditional centralized exchanges.
 It shows buyers and sellers with amounts and the value of bids on one table.

 ## Asset
-These are tokens that exist on the DEX that can be traded.
+A token which can be traded on the DEX.

 ## Deposit
 Used to deposit a token pair into the DEX to receive LP tokens and earn on protocol fees.